Black Friday & Cyber Monday SUPER SALE ALL WEEK:

 How to add custom section & fields in WooCommerce Settings - Tyche Softwares

-It’s not necessary to create the settings section under Products tab.
+It’s not necessary to create the settings section under the Products tab.
 You can create it anywhere you want.
 You can also create a whole new section similar to Products for your settings.
-But if there aren’t many settings, it’s best to create a section inside any of the tabs.
+But if there aren’t many settings, it’s best to create a section inside any of the existing tabs.

 Browse more in: WooCommerce, Code Snippets, WooCommerce How Tos, WooCommerce Tutorials